colabfit/colabfit-tools/docs/html/_sources/getting_started.rst.txt

         verbose=True
     )

-Use `mongosh` for external verification that the data was added to your local database.
+Use :code:`mongosh` for external verification that the data was added to your local database.

 .. code-block:: console